 Postgraduate Diploma in Event Management with Arranged Work Experience - Full Time - Sydney CBDPostgraduate Diploma in Event Management (PG Dip.
 Event Man.) with PR, Online PR, Social Media and Arranged Work Experience (5 months), Sydney.

 Event Management is an area which has grown rapidly in recent years and has become established as an important element in the promotional mix.
 This full time Postgraduate course is designed to provide participants with the opportunity to develop practical Event Management skills.
 These are the skills that the Event Management profession has identified as being essential for anyone working in or planning to work in this sector.
-The course gives participants practical and specific training and includes a substantial Public Relations module and arranged work experience.
+The course gives participants practical and specific training and includes substantial Public Relations, Online PR & Social Media modules and arranged work experience.
 The majority of these arranged work experience placements result in fulltime careers in the Events industry.

 Event Management Course: Module 1